 Bob is a smart guy — “People tend to think of the Internet in terms of the Web but the real importance is in the basic End-to-End philosophy.
 You build applications at the edge of the network and don’t make […]

 I’ve been thinking about HP’s actions — A Little Ludwig Goes A Long Way: "Pretexting" — and I’ve been wondering — just what is the board of a public company talking about that is so freaking secret?
 Why do they […]

 Wired News: HP Dragnet Grabbed 9 Reporters — isn’t this just lying?
 Fraud?
 Tactics equivalent to social engineering used by identity thieves?
 Why does the press keep calling this “pretexting”?
 Seems like felony class fraud to me.

-A couple years ago, I was talking the Institute’s Bob Johansen about wisdom, and he explained that – to deal with an uncertain future and still move forward – they […]
+Brilliant articulation of how to think about the future — A couple years ago, I was talking the Institute’s Bob Johansen about wisdom, and he explained that – to deal with an uncertain future and still move forward – they […]